MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/videoadextension.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines the VideoAdExtension Data Object.
+description: Defines an ad extension with a video and call-to-action button.
 ---
 # VideoAdExtension Data Object - Campaign Management
-Defines the VideoAdExtension Data Object.
+Defines an ad extension with a video and call-to-action button.

 > [!NOTE]
 > Not everyone has this feature yet.
 If you don't, don't worry - it's coming soon!